-If you bought your handheld from us (K-tec) then, no, you don’t need to replace it.
-We provide brand-name microSD cards with our handhelds and they come with our lifetime guarantee.
+If you bought your handheld from us (K-TEC) then, no, you don’t need to replace it.
+We supply brand-name microSD cards with our handhelds and they come with our lifetime guarantee.

 If you bought your handheld elsewhere, then take a look at the SD card that came with it.
 If it has a brand name on the card, then you should be fine.
 See below for recommended brands.